hand-dot/hand-dot/README.md

 ## About me👋

-I currently work as a full-time front-end engineer with full remotely and I also have a business in Japan, a web service I created myself. (https://labelmake.jp/)
+I currently work as a full-time front-end engineer with full remotely and I also have a business in Japan, a web service I created. (https://labelmake.jp/)

 Please feel free to reach out via email or connect with me on [LinkedIn](https://www.linkedin.com/in/hand-dot/).
 I'm always happy to talk, answer questions, or discuss new opportunities.